 def build_recommendation_system(user_history, all_items, top_k=10):

-"""Build a recommendation system"""
+"""Build a recommendation system."""

-# Generate user history vectors
+# Generate user history embeddings.

 history_resp = TextEmbedding.call(